 I think I need treatment for co-occurring anxiety.
 How can Life Works help me?

 Anxiety can be a devastating condition for many people and when this condition co-occurs alongside an addiction or eating disorder, it can cause a whole host of problems.
-However, at Life Works, our experts recognise that comprehensive, professional treatment can alleviate most, if not all, of the distress associated with anxiety disorders.
+However, at Life Works, our experts recognise that comprehensive, professional support & treatment can alleviate most, if not all, of the distress associated with anxiety disorders.

 Our bespoke Like Works anxiety treatment programmes empower our clients to increase self-awareness, helping them to identify triggers for their anxiety and enable the development of effective, life-long coping strategies.
 Our holistic approach to anxiety treatment at our specialist centre means that not only do we treat the symptoms and physical manifestations of anxiety, but also means that we tackle the underlying issues that caused the anxiety to develop in the first place.

-We understand that individuals suffering with anxiety find themselves having to deal with persistent and chronic symptoms of what can be a devastating mental health condition, which often requires professional help to overcome.
+We understand that individuals suffering with anxiety find themselves having to deal with persistent and chronic symptoms of what can be a devastating mental health condition, which often requires professional help & support to overcome.
 As such, our Surrey-based experts are dedicated to providing comprehensive help for co-occurring anxiety to each and every one of our clients, helping you to address the source and symptoms of your anxiety and ultimately equip you with the skills to regain control of your life, health and wellbeing.

 What are the signs and symptoms of anxiety?